 Autonomic software and systems

-The course consists of lectures, exercises and a project.
+The course consists of lectures, exercises, and a project.
 The project is either a research project reported in writing, or a programming project using the carla.org simulator.
 You will need to give a presentation based on the project.

 More information in Åbo Akademi’s course page.

-Further information about the studies
+Further information about the courses and studying

 Contact person for applications